znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 ![True Values vs Predictions](https://i.imgur.com/iSicq16.png)

-In the above visualization one can see the true values compared to the models predictions.
-The blue and salmon colored points are values that the model predicted wrong, while the fuchsia points are the correctly predicted points.
-As one can see there are more fuchsia points in the 0 value, this shows that the model predicts true negatives better than true positives.
+In the visualization presented, the comparison between the true values and the model's predictions is depicted.
+The scatter plot distinguishes between different point colors: blue and salmon represent values the model predicted incorrectly, while fuchsia denotes correctly predicted points.
+Notably, a higher concentration of fuchsia points appears within the 0 value, indicating the model's superior ability to predict true negatives over true positives.
+This observation suggests a tendency for the model to perform better in identifying instances of true negatives compared to true positives.

 ### Logistic Regression